OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 #### Create a PivotFilter

-The following four code samples show how to use each filter described in the preceding [Types of PivotFilters](#types-of-pivotfilters) table.
+The following four code samples show how to use each of the four types of PivotFilters.
 The first code sample applies a [PivotDateFilter](/javascript/api/excel/excel.pivotdatefilter) to the **Date Updated** hierarchy, hiding any data prior to a specified date.

 > [!IMPORTANT]
 > The `dateHierarchy` must be added to the PivotTable's `rowHierarchies` before it can be used for filtering.